Skip to main content

 The Mechanical Language of Exercise

 Physical activity speaks to your bones in a language they understand ∞ mechanical stress.
 When your muscles contract and your body moves against gravity, it creates forces that stimulate osteoblasts to build more bone.
-The most effective exercises for are those that are weight-bearing and involve resistance.
+The most effective exercises for bone health are those that are weight-bearing and involve resistance.

 • Weight-Bearing Exercise ∞ This category includes any activity where you support your own body weight, such as brisk walking, jogging, dancing, or stair climbing.
 These activities directly stress the bones in your legs, hips, and lower spine, signaling them to become stronger.